Eurydia/notes-singularity/Computer science/Object-oriented programming/Backgrounds and notations.md

 An array of length $m\in\mathbb{N}$ containing elements of type $\mathbb{T}$ is denoted by $\mathbb{T}^{m}$.
 Elements of an array are explicitly listed using angle brackets; $\langle t_{1}, t_{2},\ldots, t_{n}\rangle$.
 In practice, arrays generally have a fixed size, thus elements cannot be added to or removed from an array.
 The different notations are introduced for arrays and sequences to capture their real world properties.

-Operations on an array includes, but not limited to;
+Operations on an array include but are not limited to;

 **Cardinality**

-Cardinality operator on arrays behaves similarly to cardinality operator on sequences.
+The cardinality operator on arrays behaves similarly to the cardinality operator on sequences.
 Since arrays contains a fixed number of elements, the cardinality of an array $A\in\mathbb{T}^{m}$, denoted by $|A|$, is always $m$.

 **Indexing**